xonsh/xonsh/docs/tutorial.rst

 MULTILINE_PROMPT   ``'.'``                     Prompt text for 2nd+ lines of
                                                input, may be str or
                                                function which returns a str.
+TITLE              xonsh.environ.default_title The title text for the window
+                                               in which xonsh is running.
+As
+                                               with PROMPT, may be a str or a function that returns a str.
+                                               The str is formatted in the
+                                               same manner as PROMPT (see
+                                               below).
 XONSHRC            ``'~/.xonshrc'``            Location of run control file XONSH_HISTORY_SIZE 8128                        Number of items to store in the
                                                history.